Begin of

 I think we should finish this run with Brandon Roy together, and see what he can do going forward.

-End of Portland Trail Blazers: Should Team Use Proposed Amnesty Clause on Brandon Roy? news
+Portland Trail Blazers: Should Team Use Proposed Amnesty Clause on Brandon Roy? news